yunkunrao/tendermint.com/content/posts/tendermint-socket-protocol.md

 - Maintaining the UTXO database
 - Validating cryptographic signatures of transactions
-- Preventing transactions from spending non-existent transactions Allowing clients to query the UTXO database.
+- Preventing transactions from spending non-existent transactions allowing clients to query the UTXO database.

 Tendermint is able to decompose the blockchain design by offering a very simple API between the application layer and consensus layer.